amalshesnij/Data-Analytics-Portfolio/README.md

-# Data-Analytics-Portfolio
-Data Analytics portfolio — Python, Power BI, SQL, Excel case studies
+Hi, I'm Amal — a Finance & Operations Coordinator transitioning into Data Analytics.
+This portfolio showcases my hands-on projects in Python, SQL, Power BI, and Excel.